-A: An institution must have offered business programmes for at least two cohorts of graduates and demonstrably meet the criteria for accreditation as found in the ECBE accreditation standards.
+A: An institution must have offered business programmes for at least two cohorts of graduates and demonstrably meet the standards for accreditation as found in the ECBE accreditation standards.
 The institution must become a member of ECBE.

 Q: What type of institution requires accreditation?

 A: All institutions that have either undergraduate or graduate business programmes.